dev-sumanpandit/website-component/README.md

 </details>

 ## Implemention of components
-For imImplementing any components of the repo download the (*) required files of the components and implemente it as it is implemented in demo files.
+For implementing any components of the repo download the (*) required files of the components and implemente it as it is implemented in demo files.
 > Required files are denoted with (*)